 Like any city, the main expense is going to your mortgage or rent.
 But what about the other living costs such as groceries, utilities, and transportation?
 Those all run closer to the national average.

-Business and Employment Opportunities in South Brunswick
+Business and Employment Opportunities

 There are many choices for employment opportunities in South Brunswick and Monmouth Junction.
 Expanded commute options include bus route to a park-and-ride include the proposed so residents can leave your cars in town instead of driving to the Middlesex County’s major employers in Princeton Junction or New Brunswick.

 The online platform, Zippia.com, provides career tools for job searchers, lists the companies below as amongst the top five employers in Middlesex County.